Enter subtitle here

 Piggeries; Riding Stable & Implement shed

-Although owned and occupied by Eleanor Smith in 1842, it too became a tenant farm, possibly taken back into ownership by the Kemps of Mergate Hall.
+Home Farm had not always been a tenant farm.
+In 1842, it was both owned and occupied by Eleanor Smith in 1842, but it seems to have taken [back?} into ownership by the Kemps and incorporated into the Mergate estate.
 By the 1860s it was rented out to the Dye family who hailed from Tasburgh but had been farming in Newton Florman.
 Samuel Dye snr was a carpenter and wheelwright and owned the Horseshoes at Tasburgh.
-Two of his sons became carpenters or wheelwrights - Samuel jnr pursued that trade in Mulbarton whilst running the Tradesman's Arms, and his other son, Alfred, became a Baptist Minister and itinerant preacher, but wrote of his happy childhood at Home Farm, Bracon Ash until his father died in 1866.
+Two of his sons became carpenters or wheelwrights - Samuel jnr pursued that trade in Mulbarton whilst running the Tradesman's Arms, and his other son, Alfred, became a Baptist Minister and itinerant preacher, but wrote of his happy childhood at Home Farm, Bracon Ash until his father died in 1866